enthought/traits/docs/source/traits_user_manual/defining.rst

 classes, not necessarily just ``HasTraits`` subclasses).

-If **klass** is an instance or if it is a class and **args** and **kw** are not specified, the default value is None.
+If **klass** is an instance or if it is a class and **args** and **kw** are not specified, the default value is ``None``.
 Otherwise, the default value is obtained by calling the callable **factory** argument (or **klass** if **factory** is None) with **args** and **kw**.
 For example::